-How do I get internet without having to pay line rental?
+How do I get internet without getting line rental included in the price?
 It’s a question we’re asked all the time.
-If you want broadband without a phone line, there are several ways to go about it, but be warned - it might not actually work out cheaper…
+If you want broadband without a phone line, there are several ways to go about getting it, but be warned - it might not actually work out cheaper…

-Virgin Media is the only major provider able to offer broadband without a phone line to more than just a few select areas of the country.
-There's also ultrafast Hyperoptic with speeds more than 100 times the UK average, but it isn't as widely available.
+Virgin Media (www.virginmedia.com) is the only major provider able to offer broadband without a phone line to more than just a few select areas of the country.
+If you want to see exactly what you can get, check broadband in your area.

-Virgin Media's operates independently of the national telecoms network once owned and still mostly looked after by BT.
-It means Virgin Media can give you broadband with faster speeds of up to 152Mb, with no need for a landline.
+Virgin Media's fibre optic broadband operates independently of the national telecoms network once owned and still mostly looked after by BT.
+It means Virgin Media can give you broadband with faster speeds of up to 200Mb, with no need for a landline.

 However, when you sign up for broadband and TV there's normally a phone service thrown in with the bundle - opting out won't necessarily save you money.
 In fact, it may be cheaper to take all three services, even if you you're not going to use the phone line.